adambraimbridge/concept-rw-elasticsearch/mapping_readme.md

 # How to set-up elasticsearch

 Before loading the data, please ensure that the index with its related mapping types are already created.
+If you do this for an Amazon Elasticsearch domain, consider using Postman with AWS credentials for each of the calls below.
+The service name is "es".

 ## Create new index for elasticsearch